 When you start, It will look very complex and impossible to master.
 Actually, it’s different and you have to get used to the way it’s different.
 Once you get over that initial hurdle it’s relatively straightforward.
 Nouns have no gender, no articles and no plural forms.
 Only two verb tenses, present and past.
 With only 5 vowel sounds and consistent phonetic spelling, the language is fairly easy to pronounce.

 Like any other language, One needs to practice lots of listening, reading and of course speaking.
 If you’re interested in Japanese Language Proficiency Test in India, You can pass JLPT level N3 in 2 years.
 It is not a difficult If you were probably thinking the difficulty level was the main reason not to learn.
-Armed with the right methods, materials, and motivation, one can master the Japanese language in a matter of 3 years not decade as many believe.
+Armed with the right language learning methods, materials, and motivation, one can master the Japanese language in a matter of 3 years not decade as many believe.